-To calculate the match to the Dubai gold price in any currency relevant to you, you can find the exchange rates currently used on this website.
+To calculate the match to the current price in any currency relevant to you, you can find the exchange rates currently used on this website.

 — Khaleej Times (@khaleejtimes) July 10, 2018

-Understanding The Movement International and Dubai Gold Rates
+Understanding The Movement Of International and Gold Prices

 When it comes to assessing and understanding the online price of gold by different suppliers, it’s important to remember that this precious metal is a commonly traded substance with an internationally set price.
 There’s a benchmark price set in London, and that price is used as a guide to help direct the trading decisions made around the world.

-Once the price of pure gold has been established, the LMBA can come up with corresponding prices for different types of gold with lower purity.
+Once the price of pure gold has been established, the LMBA can come up with corresponding prices for different types of this metal with lower purity.

-As mentioned above, the LMBA gold price refers to the worth or value of gold for a troy ounce of pure gold.
-On the other hand, the Dubai retail rate given for gold at this time is for a single gram of gold.
+As mentioned above, the LMBA price refers to the worth or value of gold for a troy ounce of pure gold.
+On the other hand, the Dubai retail rate given at this time is for a single gram.
 There are approximately 31 grams in a troy ounce.
 Or, to give a more precise number, 31.1034768 grams.

 Watch this video to get a better understanding about how international gold pricing works: